 Love?
 It’s complicated.
 Marriage?
 It’s difficult.
 Divorce?
 It’s messy.
 In the relationship chain, the path to ‘happily ever after’ is strewn with obstacles, challenges, temptations and adjustments.
-Unfortunately, not everyone can make the journey and that’s when the vow of ‘till death do us part’ is replaced by ‘divorce do us apart’.
+Unfortunately, not everyone can make the journey and that’s when the vow of ‘till death do us part’ is replaced by ‘divorce do us part’.
 However, before reading the laws, there is one list that couples should bear in mind as an attempt to save a struggling marriage – the trial separation checklist.

 Trial separations have become very common now.
 It is a process where a man and woman, instead of separating from a marriage, decide to take a break from living together.
 This has to be a mutual decision governed by certain guidelines and ground rules so that they can judge their marriage objectively.
 At the end of the period, they take a call on whether to opt for legal separation or come together again.

 Related Reading: How To Accept Your Marriage Is Over

-Benefits of a trial separation
+The benefits of a trial separation

 - Breaking a set pattern: Brad Browning, a marriage and divorce coach, says in his video that trial separation can’t be a solution to the problems in marriage but should be seen for what it is – a last ditch attempt to save a marriage.
 “Most often problems arise in a marriage when couples are stuck in a rut and make the same mistakes over and over again.
-Separation can be a way to break that pattern temporarily.”
+Separation can be a way to break that pattern temporarily,” he says

 - Gives you perspective: So you dislike your husband/wife.
-But when you take time off from each other, you might actually realise how worse life can be if you are not with your spouse.
+But when you take time off from each other, you might actually realize how worse life can be if you are not with your spouse.
 Will the formal separation definition be a better alternative to your relationship status than the ambiguity of a trial separation?
-You will know the answers to these questions when you opt for the latter option.
+You will know the answers to these questions when you opt for the latter

 Related Reading: The Best Divorce Advice For Women